snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 - Milestone 1: Finish gas flow design along with description by Jun 24th
   - HVC / stainless steel ends / Quartz tube still pending (moving on to electrical to get a better idea of the remaining materials) - HVC flange is 6.7cm in diameter and tube furnace diameter inlet (not quartz tube) is 4.9cm
 - Milestone 2: Electrial design by Jun 27
+  - **Milestone 2: Electrial design timeline was not met**
+      - **Arduino Connections are taking longer than anticipated.
+Once this is resolved progress should move more quickly**
 - Milestone 3: Material list ready to submit by Jun 30
 - Milestone 4: Order materials by Jul 1
     - Bottleneck items: